Get E-Book

 peer receive buffer stores bytes

-ACK timing can also interact with application writes.
+ACK timing can also interact with your writes.
 Suppose the sender writes 32 KiB, then immediately writes another 32 KiB.
 The local stream can accept both chunks while the kernel is still waiting for ACKs from the first ranges.
-The second write can sit in Node's queue, libuv state, or the kernel send buffer depending on timing.
+The second write may sit in Node's queue, libuv state, or the kernel send buffer depending on timing.
 When the peer window opens, the lower layers continue.
-JavaScript sees drain only after the Node-side queue falls under its threshold.
+JavaScript sees drain only after the Node-side queue falls below its threshold.

 write returned false